 In simple terms, benefits are what the business realises and experiences as a result of the changes that were implemented by an effective transformation.
 On the other hand, Value is the benefit the Customer will be able to experience, and what they are willing to pay for.
 This is the important distinction.

 In this post, you will learn what are Business Benefits, what are business values, and why focusing on Value can be detrimental for your transformation.

 Value is mostly a marketing concept, and the difference between the two can be easily understood better by a simple example:

-Instead of mentioning the storage capacity, explain to your customer how having this feature will allow them to enjoy 1,000 songs in their pocket.
-From a marketing point of view, your customer is more likely to respond positively if you give Value to a certain benefit or feature.
+Instead of mentioning the storage capacity, explain to your Customer how having this feature will allow them to enjoy 1,000 songs in their pocket.
+From a marketing point of view, your Customer is more likely to respond positively if you give Value to a certain feature.

-In the same way, Business Benefits reaped through a transformation don’t mean much to a customer.
-Likewise, Value on its own doesn’t mean much to employees as much as Business Benefits do.
+In the same way, Business Benefits realised through a transformation don’t mean much to a Customer.
+Likewise, Value on its own doesn’t mean much to Employees as much as Business Benefits do.